Needless to say, there are dozens of jurisdictions and entities that make decisions impacting passenger and freight rail service in our region.

 The Rail & Transit Division is responsible for the development, implementation and oversight of statewide rail policies and programs as well as for the Commonwealth’s fifteen Regional Transit Authorities (RTAs) and the Massachusetts Bay Transportation Authority (MBTA).

-Specific regional initiatives of the Rail and Transit Division include leadership of the Knowledge Corridor — Restore Vermonter Project and oversight of the MassDOT-owned Connecticut River Line that runs through the valley.
+Specific regional initiatives of the Rail and Transit Division include leadership of the Knowledge Corridor — Restore Vermonter Project and oversight of the MassDOT-owned Connecticut River Main Line that runs through the valley.

 Pioneer Valley Metropolitan Planning Organization